pawsnewengland/paws-hugo/content/volunteer-info.md

 ## "I am not allowed to have pets."

-## People often think these are reasons that prevent them from being able to volunteer - but we disagree!
+## People often think these are reasons that prevent them from volunteering in dog rescue - but we disagree!

-## Read about us, the diverse ways we work together to carry out our mission - and see that we are just like you!
+## Read about us to see the diverse ways we work together to carry out our mission - and see that we are just like you!

 ## Everyone has something to give, what are you waiting for?

 ## Join us today!